Advestis/transparentpath/README.md

 TransparentPath supports writing and reading Dask dataframes from and to csv, excel, parquet and HDF5, both locally and remotely.
-You need to have dask-dataframe and dask-distributed installed, which will be the case if you ran `pip install transparentpath-nightly[dask]`.
+You need to have dask-dataframe and dask-distributed installed, which will be the case if you ran `pip install transparentpath[dask]`.
 Writing Dask dataframes does not require any additionnal arguments to be passed for the type will be checked before calling the appropriate writting method.
 Reading however requires you to pass the *use_dask* argument to the `read()` method.
 If the file to read is HDF5, you will also need to specify *set_names*, matching the argument *key* of Dask's `read_hdf()` method.